What, you think you can improve your salon’s lighting?

 Rules to Remember

-Before adding lights, think about what would complement the interior design.
+Before adding lights, think about what would complement the interior design and the size of the place.
 Bad lighting and even too much lighting can throw off the whole look of a salon.

 Try to stay balanced without going too “white” or too “warm.”
 As this is a beauty salon, the interior design should reflect this and be visually attractive.